-It has been a decade of deck plans and tea cups, postcards and posters, furniture and fittings for Nautiques.
-2011is the tenth anniversary of the popular ocean liner memorabilia company going online.
+It has been a decade and a half of deck plans and tea cups, postcards and posters, furniture and fittings for Nautiques.
+2016 is the fifteenth anniversary of the popular ocean liner memorabilia company going online.
 It also marks the tenth anniversary of ownership by Don Leavitt, who left a career in the inn business to immerse himself in the minutia of ship history.

 “Nautiques began as a pastime but after getting rid of the print catalog and putting everything online, it became a full time job,” says Leavitt.